Sxip/jam/README.md

 ## Note

-The latest Animal Jam patch requires you to disable "secure mode" within the client.
+The latest Animal Jam patch requires you to disable "secure mode" (top-tier security no 🧢.) within the client.
 If you are unable to do so, Jam has included the latest client with the mode already disabled.

-Due to this, you must now use [Fiddler](https://www.telerik.com/fiddler) or something simular to re-route the client to your edited version.
+Due to this, you must now use [Fiddler](https://www.telerik.com/fiddler) or something simular to re-route the client to your edited client version.

-I will not help you setup Fiddler, you're on your own from here.
+I will **not** help you setup Fiddler, you're on your own from here.

 ## Screenshots